elsanussi-s-mneina/dvorak-keyboard-layout-template-macos-catalina/README.md

 Shows a way to program characters so that they will be written when when a key is pressed while an option key is held down.
 These characters are the vowels with acute characters lowercase and uppercase.
 I.e. ááóéúíý
 [Go to acute-vowels-on-option branch][acute-vowels-on-option branch].

+### macron vowels on option branch
+...
+Hold the option key to access the vowels with macron characters lowercase and uppercase.
+I.e. āēīōūȳ [Go to macron-vowels-on-option branch][macron-vowels-on-option branch].

 ## Main Reference used:
 Technical Note TN2056,